How can QA leaders track how consistently their support teams are engaging with their feedback?

 Who has Access to Agent Engagement Reporting?

 Admins, Limited Admins, Graders, and Managers all have access to this report.
-The report can be found in the Agent Performance section of the Reporting tab.
+The report can be found in the Dashboard section of the Reporting tab.

 Note: Users typically use Automations to send Agents their feedback in the form of Ticket Reviews, or a batch of graded tickets.
 In order for an Agent to open a Ticket Review, it must be assigned to them via automation first.
 If you don't have automation access and/or your Agents don't have access to MaestroQA, no data will appear in this report.
 If you'd like to start tracking your agents' engagement with the tool with this report, feel free to contact your CSM to get more details!